Phase transitions in non-linear urns with interacting types: Introduction and definitions

 where $\Psi$ is a random vector supported on $\left\{ \left( \frac{1}{1+r}, \frac{r}{1+r} \right), \left( \frac{r}{1+r}, \frac{1}{1+r}\right)\right\}$ and $r:= r(a, \beta)$ is the unique root in $(0,1)$ of $\mathcal{P}_{a,\beta}(z) = az^{\beta+1}- z^{\beta}+ z -a = 0.$ In case (\emph{ii}), $\pr[\bar{x}(n) \rightarrow (\frac{1}{2},\frac{1}{2})] = 0.$ Note that for $\beta=1$, the process $(u(n))_{n \geq 0}$ is a Friedman's urn model and statement (\emph{i}) yields $u(n)/(u_1(n)+u_2(n)) \rightarrow (\frac{1}{2}, \frac{1}{2})$ $a.s.$ as expected.

+Some similar results appear in Laruelle and Pag\`{e}s \cite{laruelle2019}.
+The definition of the model there allows for a more general \textit{skewing function} than $x^{\beta}$ as above, but in the $d=2$ case gives phase transitions similar to those in \cite{MCthesis}, and relates them to the eigenvalues of the \textit{generating matrix} $H$, which is related to our matrix $A$.
+Furthermore they show that, for any $d$, for a concave skewing function (corresponding to $\beta<1$ in our model) and a bi-stochastic generating matrix there is almost sure convergence to the centre of the simplex, and they give conditions, related to the eigenvalues of the generating matrix, under which for a convex skewing function (our $\beta>1$) there is probability zero of converging to the centre of the simplex.

-In this paper, we follow up on the results for $d=2$ in \cite{MCthesis}, with the aim to generalise from $d=2$ to larger values of $d$ and to see whether more types of behaviour emerge when this is done.
+In this paper, we follow up on the results for $d=2$ in \cite{MCthesis} and those in \cite{laruelle2019}, with the aim to generalise from $d=2$ to larger values of $d$ and to see whether more types of behaviour emerge when this is done.
 We show that this is indeed the case when $d=3$, where we consider two particular choices of $A$.
+Our results can be seen as extensions of those of \cite{laruelle2019} in certain specific cases.

 First of all, we consider a choice of $A$ with a symmetric interaction of the same strength $a$ for each pair of colours.
 The following theorem shows that in this system there are three phases, as opposed to two when $d=2$; there are phases where there is almost sure convergence to a symmetric limit and where there is almost sure convergence to one of a number of asymmetric limits, which are analogues of the phases when $d=2$, but there is also an intermediate phase where both symmetric and asymmetric limits are possible.